 Loan Repayment Period: 12 to 60 months

 Some important things to remember when looking for a personal loan when you have bad credit is that you shouldn’t go in expecting to get the lowest interest rate.
-Lenders such as banks and credit unions will look at your credit score and probably offer higher interest rates.
+When applying and qualifying for your loan, the loan rates you will be offered won't be great, especially if you have a low credit score.
+A loan company or other lenders such as a bank and credit union will look at your credit score and probably offer higher interest rates.
 Or they might not give you a loan altogether due to a minimum credit score requirement.
 Some lenders will also typically look at your debt-to-income ratio or other factors.
-As such, it is important that you shop around for loans to find the lowest interest rate and origination fee possible.
+As such, it is important that you shop around for loans to find the lowest interest rate and payment fee possible.
+Also, determine your repayment options.
+See if you can use a feature like autopay from your savings account so that you're sure to remember to pay your loan back.
+Likewise, note if there is a prepayment penalty should you want to pay your loan off early.
 It is also worth knowing about the two types of personal loans:

 Typical Loan Size: $50 to $1000

 Interest Rates / Annual Percentage Rate (APR): 391% to 1000%

 Payday loans, cash advances, and short-term loans are always an option when you have bad credit as many store-front and online lenders don’t even bother to check your credit score and have a very quick application process and quick loan approvals.
 However, it is important to know what you are getting into before taking one out as they can be dangerous.
 Carrying astronomically high interest rates, payday loans are often paid back in a lump sum on your next payday (thus the name).
 Online payday lenders can take money directly from your bank account on your payday.
 Typically, these loans are smaller in nature and a better fit to cover small emergency costs that come up like a fender bender or unexpected medical bills.